Fin-Lad of Nodfa.

 I decide he couldn’t possibly be right since my Mum died when I was 3.

 “As you wish”

 We leave the tree.
-An old couple walks by.
-Me as an old couple, perhaps.
-I let onto them.
-Then a jogger runs by.
-I try to let onto myself again but I blink away my eye contact and carry on running.
+An old couple walk by that look alarmingly like I imagine myself in the future.
+I let onto them and I let on to myself back.
+Then a jogger runs by that also looks like me.
+I try to let onto myself again but I blink away my own eye contact and carry on running.

 “Are all these people pretending not to be me?”

 “I’m Stan, I’m Stones, I’m anything but you”

 Well that settles it, I thought.